JakWai01/application-security/docs/main.md

 		data.set(current + extra, element);
 	}

-  // Securest Version but has issues with performance
+  // If performance is not a particular issue, a verbose approach is to use arbitrary sized integers:
 	private void setElementToExtraPositionSecure(int extra, String element) {
 		BigInteger currentBig = BigInteger.valueOf(current);
 		BigInteger maxBig = BigInteger.valueOf(MAX);